Sound8th-A

 • Dhol

-The veena is a classical string instrument.
-Sound is produced by plucking the strings, which then vibrate.
+The veena is a classical Indian stringed instrument where sound is produced by plucking stretched strings, unlike percussion or wind instruments.

 • Stretched string